mkst/mwccgap/README.md

 ### `--asm-dir-prefix`
 Optional prefix for `INCLUDE_ASM` files.

+### `--macro-inc-path`
+Optional path to your `macro.inc` file.

 All additional arguments will be passed to the MWCC executable.

 ## Limitations

-The limitations currently outnumber the features, PRs are very welcome to improve the tool.
+Known limitations:

+- `.rodata` alignment set to `0x8` for all `INCLUDE_RODATA` sections.

 ## Bugs

-This project is in it's infancy and is full of assumptions, and therefore likely riddled with bugs; again PRs are welcome!
+This project is in its infancy and is full of assumptions, and therefore likely riddled with bugs; PRs are welcomed!

 ## Examples